 be submitted at least 90 days prior to final approval of the federal agency activity.

 Ecology has 60 days from the receipt of the consistency determination to issue its decision.
 If Ecology does not respond within that time by either: concurring with the federal agency’s determination; attaching conditions to the concurrence decision; or objecting to the federal agency’s determination, then the project may proceed.

-form to assist you in demonstrating consistency with the Coastal Zone Management Program:
+Complete the form below to demonstrate consistency with the Coastal Zone Management Program: